-As part of the agreement with the DCPCSB, the Charter School may be charged a public charter school fee, which is not to exceed one percent of the total revenues (less philanthropic and investment revenues) within the annual budget to cover the costs of undertaking the ongoing administrative responsibilities of the Board.
-For the years ended June 30, 2017 and 2016, the Charter School incurred \$20,181 and \$20,385, respectively, in administrative fees.
+As part of the agreement with the DCPCSB, the Charter School may be charged a public charter school fee, which is not to exceed one percent (.9% for the 17/18 school year) of the total revenues (less philanthropic and investment revenues) within the annual budget to cover the costs of undertaking the ongoing administrative responsibilities of the Board.
+For the years ended June 30, 2018 and 2017, the Charter School incurred \$16,911 and \$20,181, respectively, in administrative fees.